robmhoward/ExcelJsDocumentation/resources/chart.md

 ## Relationships
-The Chart resource has the following relationships defined:
+The Chart has the following relationships defined:

 | Relationships    | Type    |Description|Notes |
 |:-----------------|:--------|:----------|:-----|